“Interface Design for Learning”

 Let’s consider learning a course to be the equivalent of eating a bowl of cereal.
 The course content is the cereal and milk, and the interface at hand is the bowl and spoon.

-With the said tools, you’re experience should be smooth.
+With the said tools, your experience should be smooth.
 You won’t face a problem.
 But, substitute the spoon with a fork, and you’ll find yourself struggling.

 Instructional Design is Part Deux